mdauthentic/muideenlawal/README.md

 ## Cloning

-Feel free to clone, modify and use this template as you wish but kindly remove all my personal information
+Feel free to clone, modify and use this template as you wish but kindly remove all my personal information.

 ## Getting Started